likhith99/unikernel_mirageos_container/README.md

 # unikernel_mirageos_container
-Dockerfile that creates the container that creates the unikernel mirage OS
+Dockerfile that creates the container that creates the required package manager and the unikernel builder mirage OS

+This is just a Proof of Concept and a WIP